 Pro Tip: Even with no experience, you can have a killer resume.
 Cram it with positions you had at school (assistant, intern, projects, part-time jobs).
 Pack each with bullets that show your super-helper powers.

 Should you put scholarships on a resume for legal assistant jobs?
 Internships?
 Software?
 Foreign languages?
-See our guide: What to Put on a Resume to Make it Perfect
+See our guide: What to List on a Resume (Good Things to Include)

 What About a Legal Assistant Cover Letter?